The first division of time

 The creation of chemistry

-Here we have a field of research in which constant discoveries are made.
-Chemistry is not like geology, whose theories are regularly superseded by new ones.
-If we know the action of a certain substance, then our knowledge never changes.
-All matter is composed of certain combinations of various elements.
+Discoveries are constantly made in chemistry.
+Chemistry, unlike geology, does not have its theories consistently revamped by newer one.
+All substances are composed of combinations of a variety of elements.
 Elements are one of a class of substances that cannot be separated into simpler substances by chemical means.
-The law by which the elements are arranged may seem complex but there is a design behind it.
+The way in which the elements are arranged may seem complex but there is a design behind it.

-- When magnetized all elements fall into two classes.
-One class arranges itself east and west, at right angles to the line of magnetic force.
-The other class arranges itself parallel to the magnetic pole.
+When magnetized all elements fall into 2 classes.
+There is a class that arranges itself in the direction of west and east and does so at 90 degree angles to the magnetic force lines.
+The other class arranges itself to align with our magnetic pole.

-- Some elements, which combine with only one atom of another element, are called Monads.
-Elements that combine with only two atoms of another element are Dyads.
+- Monads are elements which combine with one and only one atom.
+Elements that come together with 2 atoms of another substance are called Dyads.
 Those that combine with three atoms are Triads, etc.

 Some of the most important elements are a multiple of either 4 or 7 (or very closely so).
 The atomic weight of iron (Chemical symbol: Fe) is 56 (7 x 8), silver's weight (Ag) is about 108 (4 x 27), copper's weight (Cu) is around 63 (7 x 9), carbon's weight (C) is 12 (3 x 4), mercury's weight (Hg) is 200 (4 x 50), etc.